 If you are from northeastern part of India or grew up there, I assume you must be familiar with momo.
 You probably even love it so much that you could survive on it.
 I was born and brought up in Shillong, a tiny little hill station in northeast part of India.
 The place is known for its pine covered hills, flowing streams, cool air and music.
-Unlike tropical India, the climate was always cooler, which made indulging on piping hot chicken momos with spicy chutney and plain soup, a perfect way to warm up.
+Unlike tropical India, the climate was always cooler.
+The gloomy cloudy days made indulging on piping hot chicken momo with spicy chutney!
+They would serve plain soup, which is a perfect way to warm up.

 Out here in US, making momos at home is effortless because of the store-bought wrappers.
 It is quite easily available at Asian stores.
 They are typically called wanton wrappers.
 I mostly go with chicken filling that I flavor with some soya sauce, garlic and ginger.
 And for the broth, I just flavor up the water that I use for steaming the momos.
 You could of course add some bite size veggies in the water too, and turn it into a soup.
 But I just go with some fresh cilantro, ginger and a cube of chicken bouillon.
 Later, I drizzle some chili sauce and it turns into a flavorsome broth.
 So comforting!